srdc/tofhir/README.md

 The json snippet above illustrates the structure of an example mapping.
 It can be seen that exemplified mapping job in the previous section includes the mapping shown here.
-The real magic in mappings happens in the `expression` field. toFhir uses the expression to generate the FHIR resources by using [onfhir-template-engine](https://github.com/aiccelerate/onfhir-template-engine).
+The real magic in mappings happens in the `expression` field. toFHIR uses the expression to generate the FHIR resources by using [onfhir-template-engine](https://github.com/aiccelerate/onfhir-template-engine).
 By doing so, it can generate the FHIR resources based on the source data.

 The json keys in the `expression.value` represent the FHIR resource properties.